Create an Application Load Balancer - Elastic Load Balancing

 2. For Scheme, choose Internet-facing or Internal.
 An internet-facing load balancer routes requests from clients to targets over the internet.
 An internal load balancer routes requests to targets using private IP addresses.

-3. For IP address type, choose IPv4 or Dualstack.
-Use IPv4 if your clients use IPv4 addresses to communicate with the load balancer.
+3. For IP address type, choose IPv4, Dualstack, or Dualstack without public IPv4.
+Choose IPv4 if your clients use IPv4 addresses to communicate with the load balancer.
 Choose Dualstack if your clients use both IPv4 and IPv6 addresses to communicate with the load balancer.
+Choose Dualstack without public IPv4 if your clients use only IPv6 addresses to communicate with the load balancer.

 6. Network mapping